eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Error:
       !
 Evaluation failed in `$shuffle()`.
       Caused by error:
       !
-Value `1e73` is too large to be converted to u64
+1e73 is out of range that can be safely converted to u64

 # sample